-ARTICLE THIRTY-SEVEN - EMPLOYER BARGAINING AGENT
+ARTICLE THIRTY SEVEN: EMPLOYER ASSOCIATION FUNDS

-37.01 (a) In satisfaction of the Employers' obligations under section 165 of the Labour Relations Code and in satisfaction of the Employers' obligations under this collective agreement, the Employer shall pay to the Association the hourly dues levied by the Association pursuant to section 165 of the Code.
+37.01 (a) In satisfaction of the Employers' obligations under Section 165 of the Labour Relations Code and in satisfaction of the Employers' obligations under this Collective Agreement, the Employer shall pay to the Association the hourly dues levied by the Association pursuant to Section 165 of the Code.

-The rate of dues levied by the Association as of the effective date of this collective agreement shall be $six (6\phi)$ per hour for each and every hour worked by employees of the employer that are affected by construction registration certificate no. 47 and by this collective agreement.
+The rate of dues levied by the Association as of the effective date of this Collective Agreement shall be seven (7φ) per hour for each and every hour worked by Employees of the Employer that are affected by construction registration certificate #47 and by this Collective Agreement.
+This amount may be amended from time to time, and notice to the Employer of an amendment shall be sufficient to amend this obligation.

-In the event of a failure on the part of any Employer to contribute to the Association the dues required to be contributed pursuant to section 165 of the Labour Relations Code and pursuant to this article of this collective agreement, the Association may, at the sole choice and prerogative of the Association, collect the dues as a debt payable by application to the Labour Relations Board and/or by other civil action, or may collect the dues by way of a grievance filed, notwithstanding any other provision of this collective agreement, by the Association against the subject Employer.
+In the event of a failure on the part of any Employer to contribute to the Association the dues required to be contributed pursuant to Section 165 of the Labour Relations Code and pursuant to this Article of this Collective Agreement, the Association may, at the sole choice and prerogative of the Association, collect the dues as a debt payable by application to the Labour Relations Board and/or by other civil action, or may collect the dues by way of a grievance filed, notwithstanding any other provision of this Collective Agreement, by the Association against the subject Employer.
 The Association may not, however, simultaneously pursue a violation of this Article through application to the Labour Relations Board and/or other civil action and through the grievance procedure.